 Oliver J. Stumpf is one of the unfortunately still not very numerous designers who regard haptic and visual design as equal.
 He deals a lot with the medium of cardboard and paper, “because it can be used to achieve a very objective effect.
 The most important criterion here is the conformity of the message of content and haptic implementation-Haptic must not be a decorative accessory, but should bear the statement. “

 Who could agree with him more than we do here?!

 “I use the embossing press in customer contact very accentuated-not on every document, but on documents intended to radiate special effect or respectability, such as hand-signed letter during first contact, offers or isolated Design presentations.

-Especially in times of excessive use of smooth touchscreen surfaces, the sense of touch yearns for haptic grandeur in the truest sense-communication by means of embossed papers plays out its effect in a simple and direct way. “
+Particularly in times of excessive use of smooth touchscreen surfaces, the sense of touch longs for haptic sublimity in the truest sense of the word – communication using embossed papers plays out its effect in a simple and direct way.” “

-Oliver J. Stumpf has also already given us his trust for a very challenging production, in which delicate punching and partial concealing contributed to a highly original mailing:
+Oliver J. Stumpf has already placed his trust in us for a very challenging production in which filigree punching and partial lamination contributed to a highly original mailing: